brentley/ecsworkshop/content/secrets/04-code-review/copilot.md

 * Dockerfile to use for build
 * CPU for Fargate task
 * Memory for Fargate task
+* A section to pass secret values through the SSM Parameter Store
 {{% /expand%}}

-Next, we create an Aurora Serverless Postgres Database Cluster.
+Next, we create an Aurora Serverless Postgres Database Cluster via the `addons` functionality of copilot.

 {{%expand "Click to review copilot/todo-app/addons/db.yml" %}}